RedHandsome128/New-Reddit-Redirect/README.md

 # New Reddit Redirect

+This script gets rid of the terrible new green UI reddit is pushing, and takes you back to the black one.

 This is a user script that automatically redirects you to new.reddit.com when you visit any reddit.com page.
 It works on any browser that supports user script extensions, such as [Violentmonkey](https://violentmonkey.github.io/) or Tampermonkey.